slateci/minislate/README.md

 Other Linux operating systems are in the sidebar.

+Docker Desktop for MacOS: https://hub.docker.com/editions/community/docker-ce-desktop-mac

 ### Docker Compose:

+MacOS users will have Docker Compose installed automatically with Docker Desktop.

-Use [pip](https://github.com/pypa/pip).
+On Linux use [pip](https://github.com/pypa/pip).
 It can be installed with your package manager or [get-pip.py](https://bootstrap.pypa.io/get-pip.py)

 Then run: `(sudo) pip install docker-compose`